 The FTC has published free consumer brochures on each of these scams.
 They describe in a little more detail how the scams work, and offer tips for recognizing and avoiding them.
 Copies of the brochures are available from the FTC’s Public Reference Branch, Room 130, 6th Street and Pennsylvania Avenue, N.W., Washington, D.C.
 20580; 202-326-2222; TTY for the hearing impaired 202-326-2502.

 Scams: Nigerian Advanced Fee Scam

-An unsolicited letter from Nigeria arrives purporting to be from a high government official or officer of the Nigerian National Oil Company asking if your company can help him (or them) move tens millions of dollars from a contract “overpayment” out of Nigeria.
+An unsolicited letter from Nigeria arrives purporting to be from a high government official or officer of the Nigerian National Oil Company asking if your company can help him (or them) move tens of millions of dollars from a contract “overpayment” out of Nigeria.
 In return for the help, they offer to let you keep multi-millions of dollars.
 All you have to do is give them all your financial information and an “advance fee” to pay for transfer costs.
 You will never see your “advance fee” again if you fall for this one.
-See also Nigerian Money Transfer Scam, version 1and Nigerian Money Transfer Scam, Version 2
+See also Nigerian Money Transfer Scam, version 1 and Nigerian Money Transfer Scam, Version 2

 This scheme has been going on at least since the 1980s.
-Local authorities seem to be helpless to stop this fraud, as it is based in Nigeria or another West African country where the legal systems are either corrupt, inept or controlled by dictatorship.
+Local authorities seem to be helpless to stop this fraud, as it is based in Nigeria or another West African country where the legal systems are either corrupt, inept, or controlled by a dictatorship.
 The only recourse you have is to press your national and local governments to withhold business and investment from the countries sheltering this fraudulent scheme.

 Scams: The Bank Examiner Fraud